PR77/rp2040Term/README.md

 ![Mess Of Wires](/Images/messOfWires.jpg)

 # Appearance PCB Version
-At the time of writing this update, PCBs are not yet 100% finalised, however here is the 3D render of the general layout.
-Schematics, gerbers and other support files will be added to this project once I've tested the PCB.
+Here is the 3D render of the general layout.
+Schematics, gerbers and other support files are now available.
+A few improvements to the PCB will be made over time, specially I want to add the RP2040 directly to the board and not use a Pi Pico.
+This iterration is more or less a proof of concept.

 ![PCB Layout](/Images/pcbVersion.png)

 # Credits